LozhkinIurii/basic_bash_script_collection/README.md

-The scripts are made as a part of Server Technologies course in Tampere University of Applied Sciences

 # Basic bash script collection.

 1. The _variables-sum.sh_ script contains three defined variables, which are then joined to each other.
 There is also the variable that stores the sum of these variables.